sbhjt12345/Probabilistic_Graphic_Model/README.md

        - And the genetic network is just applying the above DS to a family tree

-HW3 - In process day1
+HW3 - In process day4 - review materials